 Along the trail, stop by the food stall simply to recharge.
 Order a hot beverage or try the famous instant noodle Indomie.
-Open huts are also available along the way for those wanting to stretch the leg.
+Open huts are also available along the way for guests wanting to rest and stretch their leg.

 Wrapped closely in nature, Bukit Moko has too much exquisite splendor to capture.
 It is a must for travelers to snap pictures around the site.
 There are actually no certain recreational photo spots yet at the site.
 Despite the lack of it, every spot is no doubt photo-worthy.
 It is practically easy to get great pictures in Bukit Moko.

 Visitors can start hunting pictures from the pine forest.
 The long-paved track fenced off by pine trees will create an autumn-vibe picture.
 Meanwhile, at the top, it is easier to catch a perfect snap.
 The scenery alone is enough to give soul to any picture.
 Although, there is a huge star standee to use as a great backdrop.

 Lounge Around The Restaurant Or Warungs

 The cold weather in Moko Hill makes it perfect for a quick stop for hot beverages.
 Down along the hill, restaurants, cafes even modest food stalls are scattered to satisfy guests’ cravings.
 The offered view is pretty much similar.
 Although, is not as majestic as Bukit Moko sightseeing spots.

 Some restaurant even provides free wifi and a charging station.
 For the food and beverage, the price is considerably reasonable.
 A hot beverage price ranges from Rp5.000 to Rp25.000.
 For food, the option is plenty, from a snack to a full traditional or western meal.
 A roasted corn drench with butter will cost around Rp15.000.